AlyScript/alykernel/README.md

 - The File Allocation Table (FAT)
 - The directory and data area

-The [GNU Mtools](https://www.gnu.org/software/mtools/) package (one of the dependencies in the dockerfile) provides a number of utilities that can be used for manipulating files in the FAT12 filesystem.
+The [mtools](https://www.gnu.org/software/mtools/) package (one of the dependencies in the dockerfile) provides a number of utilities that can be used for manipulating files in the FAT12 filesystem.